DETAILED ACTION

 Additionally, these steps set forth mental processes, particularly concepts performed in the human mind, including, inter alia, the observation and evaluation of information.

-Regarding the claims, the technical elements of performing the steps by at least one of one or more servers of a system and using at least one platform from a plurality of platforms merely implement the abstract idea on a computer environment.
-Additionally, the Examiner notes that while the claims recite a machine learning model, a reinforcement learning agent, and a Markov decision process -- these limitations are recited at a high level of generality and thus does not amount to significantly more.
+Regarding the claims, the technical elements of performing the steps by at least one of one or more servers of the centralized system from servers of a plurality of platforms, wherein the one or more servers of the centralized system are distinct from and remote from the servers of the plurality of platforms; by transmitting control instructions from the centralized system to the servers of the plurality of platforms, the control instructions causing the servers of the plurality of listing platforms to perform actions; and via platforms and storage merely implement the abstract idea on a computer environment.
+Additionally, the Examiner notes that while the claims recite a machine learning model, a reinforcement learning agent, and a Markov decision process these limitations are recited at a high level of generality and thus does not amount to significantly more.
+The recited improvement in search result relevance and reductions in storage consumption across the plurality of platforms and in execution of query operations, network transmissions, and associated input/output operations across the plurality of platforms are merely intended results of implementing the abstract idea and thus also do not amount to significantly more.

 When considering the elements and combinations of elements, the claim(s) as a whole, do not amount to significantly more than the abstract idea itself.
 This is because the claims do not amount to an improvement to another technology or technical field; the claims do not amount to an improvement to the functioning of a computer itself; the claims do not move beyond a general link of the use of an abstract idea to a particular technological environment; the claims merely amounts to the application or instructions to apply the abstract idea on a computer; or the claims amounts to nothing more than requiring a generic computer to perform generic computer functions that are well-understood, routine and conventional activities previously known to the industry.